Import DataApp

 Once your DataApp is successfully uploaded, the platform will automatically generate the relevant graphs and visualizations to enhance your user experience.
 Additionally, you can extend the functionality of your DataApp by integrating AskAI capabilities directly into the code.
 This allows you to query and analyze the data within your DataApp, providing a more interactive and dynamic experience.

-This new functionality not only makes it easier to bring in DataApps from external sources, but it also gives you the power of AI-driven queries to unlock deeper insights from your data, creating a more customized and flexible experience.
+This feature not only makes it easier to bring in DataApps from external sources, but it also gives you the power of AI-driven queries to unlock deeper insights from your data, creating a more customized and flexible experience.

 Follow these steps to import DataApps developed using ReactJS or Streamlit: